marq24/ha-goecharger-api2/README.md

 ### Finally: Verify if the wallbox receives your data from the automation

 After you have your automation up and running, you might want to verify that everything is correctly connected.

+When you use the Cloud/WAN connection, make sure that the wallbox is connected with a vehicle, since only then the integraion will send the pv-data will to the cloud.

 #### Via Integration sensors
 Search for the Integration Sensors `_pgrid`, `_ppv` & `_pakku` and check the values — or check the `pvopt_average` sensors for the current calculating average values.